-Accredited Nursing Schools in Colorado – Information & Rankings for 2020
+7 Best Nursing Schools in Colorado – 2023 Rankings

 Colorado’s 65-and-older demographic is growing at a rate that’s three times that of the nation as a whole.
 As a result, Colorado will soon be seeing a spike in demand for exactly the type of health care services that nurses are best at providing—and that means a spike in demand for RNs.
 Complicating this scenario is the fact that nearly one-third of Colorado’s nurses are older than 55 and will themselves be retiring soon.
 By 2025, the U.S. Department of Health and Human Services is anticipating that nearly 13,000 nursing jobs in the Centennial State will be left unfilled.
 Graduates of accredited nursing schools in Colorado should have no difficulty landing a great job, particularly if their specialty is primary care.